 Dr Paula Serafini

 Paula’s background is in art history, anthropology and cultural studies, and her work is broadly concerned with cultural politics, political ecology, and the relation between aesthetics and politics.
 Her PhD (King’s College London, 2016) was an ethnographic study of art activism in the UK, focusing on the processes and politics of performance as a political practice.
-Her work has been published in journals such as Third Text, Cultural Politics, International Journal of Communication and European Journal of Cultural Studies, and she has published a monograph titled Performance Action: The Politics of Art Activism (Routledge 2018) and co-edited the volume artWORK: Art, Labour and Activism (Rowman & Littlefield International 2017) with Alberto Cossu and Jessica Holtaway.
+Her work has been published in journals such as Third Text, Cultural Politics, International Journal of Communication and European Journal of Cultural Studies.
+She has also published a monograph titled Performance Action: The Politics of Art Activism (Routledge 2018), and co-edited the volumes artWORK: Art, Labour and Activism (Rowman & Littlefield International 2017) with Alberto Cossu and Jessica Holtaway, and Arte y Ecología Política (IIGG-CLACSO 2020) with Gabriela Merlinsky.
 Prior to her post at University of Leicester Paula taught at King’s College London, Middlesex University and University of Westminster.
 She was also a Knowledge Exchange Associate for the Cultural Institute at King’s, and has worked with a number of cultural organisations in the UK as a curator and arts educator.
 From 2017 to 2019 she conducted research on media and creative practices of resistance to extractive industries in Argentina with support from a British Academy/Leverhulme Trust Small Research Grant.

 Dr Alexandra Kviat